-A “Celtic Pilgrimage with John Doan” features music from John’s award winning recording “Eire – Isle of the Saints” (Winner of “Best Celtic Album of the Year”) and Wayfarer (also nominated for the same title).
+A “Celtic Pilgrimage with John Doan” featured music from John’s award winning recording “Eire – Isle of the Saints” (Winner of “Best Celtic Album of the Year”) and Wayfarer (also nominated for the same title).

-John’s playing of the Twenty-string harp guitar, accompanied by masterful storytelling and a multi-media presentation, takes audiences on a Celtic pilgrimage to the very sites where the music was composed that had been made famous by St. Patrick and others during the Golden Age of Ireland.
+John’s playing of the Twenty-string harp guitar, accompanied by masterful storytelling and a multi-media presentation, took audiences on a Celtic pilgrimage to the very sites where the music was composed that had been made famous by St. Patrick and others during the Golden Age of Ireland.

 “Critics Choice – John Doan’s music is a nearly perfect evocation of the Celtic spirit … intricate arrangements … poignant melodies.”
 Billboard Magazine